SAP-archive/btp-extend-workflow-cai-msteams/Part3-SuccessFactors/README.md

 <br>

-### Step 5 - Replace the credential configuration in your integration flows
+### Step 5 - Replace the credential configuration in your Integration Flows

-Once you've created your personal SAP SuccessFactors credential configuration in Step 4, you have to integrate it into your integration flows, which you've imported in part 1 of this tutorial.
+Once you've created your personal SAP SuccessFactors credential configuration in Step 4, you have to integrate it into your Integration Flows, which you've imported in part 1 of this tutorial.

-5.1 Therefor, please open the integration flows one after another and perform the following steps.
+5.1 Therefor, please open the Integration Flows one after another and perform the following steps.

-5.2 If you e.g. open the **Approve Leave Request** integration flow, please click on **Configure** in the read-only mode.
-This allows you to set custom variables, which are embedded in the integration flow and require your customer specific landscape settings.
+5.2 If you e.g. open the **Approve Leave Request** Integration Flow, please click on **Configure** in the read-only mode.
+This allows you to set custom variables, which are embedded in the Integration Flow and require your customer specific landscape settings.

 ![SFSF](./images/sfsf020.png)